Skip to main content

 Same challenges, new threats

 Critical business systems and applications that have not been updated are more susceptible to data breaches.
-In 2023, 26,447 vulnerabilities were disclosed by Common Vulnerabilities and Exposures (CVE), 1,500 more than in 2022.4 Most organizations, including those with IT-developed departments, have a limited amount of time to work through the steady churn of updates to critical systems.
+2024 saw an unprecedented surge in published Common Vulnerabilities and Exposures (CVEs), reaching a record high of 40,009.
+This represents a 38% increase from 2023.3 Most organizations, including those with IT-developed departments, have a limited amount of time to work through the steady churn of updates to critical systems.
 This has been a constant in IT security for years.
 What has changed, though, are the threats to an organization’s network.

 One of the most popular threats today is ransomware.
 Expenditures related to mitigating a ransomware incident can go far beyond the asking price to unlock data encrypted by attackers.
 These costs can include the ransom, network downtime, employee time, equipment costs, network costs, lost opportunities and other financial losses.
-Excluding ransoms, the average cost for organizations to recover from a ransomware attack is nearly $3 million, an increase of almost $1 million since 2023.5 To top it off, 84% of victims paid the ransom, but only 47% got their data and services back uncorrupted.6
+Excluding ransoms, the average cost for organizations to recover from a ransomware attack is nearly $3 million.4 To top it off, 84% of victims paid the ransom, but only 47% got their data and services back uncorrupted.5

 New twists on DDoS attacks

 Distributed denial of service (DDoS) attacks are designed to flood a network, application or service with traffic to block legitimate access to resources.
-DDoS attacks are not new, but they are evolving and even showing seasonality in sectors like education — peaking in May and September to coincide with standardized testing.
+DDoS attacks are not new, but they are evolving and even showing seasonality.

 Another new twist on DDoS attacks is the addition of ransom requests before an attack occurs.
 A triple extortion attack is a good example.
 In a triple extortion attack, bad actors use a three-pronged approach to extort money from victims by:

-- Threatening to disrupt business operations with a DDoS attack which pressures the victim to pay the ransom fee by a specific date.11
+• Threatening to disrupt business operations with a DDoS attack that pressures the victim to pay the ransom fee by a specific date.8

 Steps to take now to protect your organization